This page - our purines list - was last reviewed or updated on 6 June 2018.

-This is a page you can use for a low purine diet for gout.
+This is a page you can use for a low purine diet.
 It categorises foods into high, medium and low purine.

 You won't find purines listed on nutrition facts' panels.
 Maybe one day, if gout continues its world wide growth.